Follow these handy riding tips and we assure you you'll have a great ride.

 Make sure your bike is in good working order: good tires, brakes, chain, etc.

 Carbo-load the night or two before the event, and eat breakfast on the day of the ride.
-(Nothing too heavy or greasy.)
+(We are not serving anything too heavy or greasy.)

 Wear a helmet.
 We require one on all club rides.
 You can buy one very reasonably and it's the best insurance you can buy.